microsoft/pxt-arcade/docs/test/skillmap/star/star3.md

 ---

-In MakeCode Arcade, **vx** stands for the "velocity in the direction of x"...which is a complicated way of saying "the speed from side to side."
+In MakeCode Arcade, **vx** stands for the "velocity in the direction of x" — which is a complicated way of saying "the speed from side to side."

-The larger your **vx** value is, the faster something will travel to the right.
-The lower your **vx**, the faster it will travel to the left.
-If your **vx** is 0, the item won't move from side to side at all.
+- The larger your **vx** value is, the faster something will travel to the right.
+- The lower your **vx**, the faster it will travel to the left.
+- If your **vx** is 0, the item won't move from side to side at all.

 hint~